🔥 Real-World Examples: Explore Our Salesforce & ManoMano Case Studies! 🔥 Read Now

 Blog

-A common Pitfall of Spring Boot's RestTemplate
+A Common Pitfall of Spring Boot's RestTemplate

-A common Pitfall of Spring Boot's RestTemplate
+A Common Pitfall of Spring Boot's RestTemplate

-Spring
+Development Spring

-So what is the problem with the RestTemplateBuilder?
-To expose this, we need to have two simple applications that communicate with each other over HTTP.
 In this blog post, we use a simple demo online shop that consists of a Gateway microservice requesting an endpoint of another microservice (called Hotdeals) over HTTP.
 The following listing shows the relevant parts of the code; you can check the full source code of the demo online shop in the GitHub repository.

 @RestController